branneman/HipsterTweetWall/README.md

      I consider this not a problem, since in most of the situations the used browser is in a controlled environment.
    * It has been designed for screens with the [4:3 ratio](http://en.wikipedia.org/wiki/File:Vector_Video_Standards4.svg), since most beamers are not yet widescreen.
      You can easily make it work on a different ratio, just change the backgroundImage.
-   * Add config parameters in the url after the hash.
+   * Github Pages hosting: Add config parameters in the url after the hash.
-   * Add config parameters while calling `OpenTweetWall.init()`, example:
+   * Self hosting: Add config parameters while calling `OpenTweetWall.init()`, example:
      `OpenTweetWall.init({'search': 'fronteers', 'speed': 10000});`
-   * 2 Versions: Hosted on github and downloadable for self-hosting.

 ## Config parameters
    * `search` _string_